How to Repair Chipped Paint on Car: A Simple Step-by-Step Guide

 Polishing compound

-Most of these can be found at auto parts stores or online.
-Always check your car’s paint code (usually on the driver’s side door frame) to ensure a perfect match.
+You can find most of these in auto parts stores or online.
+Always check your car's paint code (usually located on the driver's side door frame) to make sure of a perfect match.

 Applying Primer (For Deep Chips Only)